jonnonz1/nz-statute-book/acts/public/1974/local-government-act-1974.md

 ### 699B Commission of infringement offence
-If any person is alleged to have committed an infringement offence, that person may either— (a) be proceeded against for the alleged offence under the Summary Proceedings Act 1957; or (b) be served with an infringement notice as provided for in section 699C.
+If any person is alleged to have committed an infringement offence, that person may either— (a) be proceeded against by filing a charging document under section 14 of the Criminal Procedure Act 2011; or (b) be served with an infringement notice as provided for in section 699C.

 ### 699C Infringement notices
 (1) If a harbourmaster or an enforcement officer observes a person committing an infringement offence, or has reasonable cause to believe such an offence is being or has been committed by that person, an infringement notice in respect of that offence may be served on that person.
-(2) Any harbourmaster or enforcement officer (not necessarily the person who issued the notice) may deliver the infringement notice (or a copy of it) to the person alleged to have committed an infringement offence personally or by post addressed to that person's last known place of residence or business; and, in that case, for the purposes of the Summary Proceedings Act 1957, it (or the copy) is to be treated as having been served on that person when it was posted.
+(2) Any harbourmaster or enforcement officer (not necessarily the person who issued the notice) may deliver the infringement notice (or a copy of it) to the person alleged to have committed an infringement offence personally or by post addressed to that person's last known place of residence or business; and, in that case it (or the copy) is to be treated as having been served on that person when it was posted.
 (3) Every infringement notice must be in the prescribed form and must contain the following particulars:
   (a) such details of the alleged infringement offence as are sufficient fairly to inform a person of the time, place, and nature of the alleged offence; and
   (b) the amount of the infringement fee specified for that offence; and